 - Gas cylinders are correctly positioned, secured and turned off. - All gas operated appliances have been isolated. - Loose articles are stowed securely.
-Do not stow tins, bottles or heavy items in overhead lockers. - All lockers and cupboard doors are closed and secured. - Tables are stored or locked in their transit position. - Fridge is on 12V or auto operation and door lock is set. - 230V mains input socket flap is securely closed. - All drain valves are closed. - Tyre pressures - Exterior roof rack ladder / bike rack is secured (where fitted). - All windows/doors/rooflights are closed and secured. - Exterior step (where fitted) is retracted / folded in. - Special attention must be taken to ensure all top hinged windows as well as rooflights are closed when in transit.
+Do not stow tins, bottles or heavy items in overhead lockers. - All lockers and cupboard doors are closed and secured - Tables are stored or locked in their transit position. - Fridge is on 12V or auto operation and door lock is set. - 230V mains input socket and BBQ point flaps are securely closed. - All drain valves are closed. - Tyre pressures are within the recommended limits - Exterior roof rack ladder / bike rack is secured (where fitted). - All windows/doors/rooflights are closed and secured - Exterior step (where fitted) is retracted / folded in. - Special attention must be taken to ensure all top hinged windows as well as rooflights are closed when in transit.
 All units should be fully closed and latched to prevent damage.
 The motorhome rear and side sliding door should also be locked.

-WARNING: Large and/or voluminous items should be stored securely before travelling.
+⚠ WARNING: Large and/or voluminous items should be stored securely before travelling.